dginovker/MoneroTipper/README.md

 ## Censorship free donations, for your favorite Reddit contributors.

-An on-chain, non-custodial, Reddit Monero tip bot written in Python.
+A secure, on-chain, Reddit Monero tip bot written in Python.

 **Version history:**
 - 0.1: Initial release, testnet only